simeji/winresizer/README.md

 ## Customize options

-If you change setting and key mapping, can use below option.(in your vimrc)
+You can change setting and key mappings by using below options.(in your vimrc)

 |variable name|default value|description|
 |:-----------|:---------:|:----------|